 If your child is absent for more than one day it would be appreciated if the absence could be confirmed each morning.
 Kindly inform the School Office if your child has been absent with a specific illness or significant injury, so that his/her medical record can be updated.

 A doctor’s certificate is not required after an infectious or contagious illness, but parents should ensure that a doctor has agreed the child may return to school and also inform the School Office of any infectious illness so that other members of the school community can be alerted, if necessary.

 We follow Government guidelines relating to pupil attendance and the authorisation of absences.
 From 1 September 2013, new regulations came into force; namely that schools ‘may not grant any leave of absence during term-time unless there are exceptional circumstances’.
 Whilst we fully appreciate that medical/dental appointments and music exams are sometimes unavoidable in term-time, we would ask you to bear in mind these new regulations when booking family holidays.

 Where possible please avoid making routine appointments during school hours.
 Details of medical and dental appointments and of music, speech and dance examinations taking place outside school should be sent to the Head of Junior School when seeking authorisation of absence.
 Such authorisation should be sought as early as possible and at least 48 hours before the planned absence.

 As stated above, it is important that your child does not have leave of absence from school for any other reason.
-If there are exceptional circumstances you should seek authorisation, in writing from the Head of Junior School, preferably two weeks before the planned absence.
+If there are exceptional circumstances you should seek authorisation, in writing from the Head of School, preferably two weeks before the planned absence.